smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 - Content Provider
 Entity or service that delivers media and data content accessed by end-users.

+- CPE - Customer Premise Equipment
+CPE refers to networking hardware located at the customer's site and used to connect to a service provider’s network.
+Typical CPE includes routers, modems, or gateways that provide access and management for residential or enterprise services.

 - DHCP - Dynamic Host Configuration Protocol
 A network management protocol used to dynamically assign IP addresses and other configuration parameters to devices on a network, enabling automatic and centralized network configuration.

+- EPC - The Evolved Packet Core
+Is the all-IP core architecture for 4G/LTE, responsible for managing user sessions, mobility, and the integration of data and voice traffic over packet-switched networks.

 - EPS Bearer - Evolved Packet System Bearer
 In 4G LTE networks, an EPS bearer is a virtual transmission path with specific Quality of Service (QoS) parameters that carries user